-While Brender's (2010) criticism was based on simulations and econometric analyses relating to the pre-arrangement period, the current research examines how workers and employers reacted when the arrangement went into effect.
-Using administrative panel data from the Tax Authority for a representative sample of 10 percent of the employees in the economy it examines the degree of compliance with the mandatory pension arrangement during its first year, among employees who had worked in both 2007 and 2008 and had not contributed to pension savings in 2007.
-This was done to determine whether compliance with the arrangement is correlated with the desirability of pension savings for the worker and in order to õexploitö the period in which enforcement was still lax so the õtastesö of savers and their employers can be identified,2 before compliance became almost full.3
+The current research examines how workers and employers reacted when the arrangement went into effect.
+Using administrative panel data from the Tax Authority for a representative sample of 10 per cent of the employees in the economy it examines the degree of compliance with the mandatory pension arrangement during its first year, among employees who had worked in both 2007 and 2008 and had not contributed to pension savings in 2007.
+This was done to determine whether compliance with the arrangement is correlated with the desirability of pension savings for the worker and in order to "exploit" the period in which enforcement was still lax so the "tastes" of savers and their employers can be identified, before compliance became almost full.

 While compliance may be associated with the characteristics that make pension savings more desirable to the employee, it may be argued that these characteristics are associated with a general tendency for law obedience rather than a response to the mandatory pension.
 To account for that possibility we examine the savings rates for those who began saving only after the arrangement went into effect.
-If the relevant characteristics reflect law obedience they are likely to be associated with a tendency to contribute at the legally required rate.
-If they reflect potentially larger benefits from contributing by employees that were led "to do the right thing" ó after avoiding savings due to e.g., high transaction costs and passivity - they should be associated with a greater tendency to contribute at above-minimum rates.
+If the relevant characteristics reflect obedience to laws, they are likely to be associated with a tendency to contribute at the legally required rate.
+If they reflect potentially larger benefits from contributing by employees that were led "to do the right thing" - after avoiding savings due to, e.g., high transaction costs and passivity - they should be associated with a greater tendency to contribute at above-minimum rates.

 The main results of the paper are that in 2008 there was a large degree of heterogeneity both in compliance and in saving rates; both are positively correlated with the characteristics which determine whether pension savings are worthwhile for the employee.
 This behavior indicates that the mandatory pension arrangement is perceived as a burden for large groups of workers - those that the a-priori analysis identified as the potential losers from it.
-We also find that in 2012 - 5 years after the arrangement went into effect ó the relative wages of the affected employees were reduced by almost the full amount of the required employer contribution.
+We also find that in 2012 - 5 years after the arrangement went into effect - the relative wages of the affected employees were reduced by the full amount of the required employer contribution.
 Hence, the full contribution incidence was borne by the employees.

-2 The enforcement mechanism of the arrangement was not specified when it was introduced.
+The enforcement mechanism of the arrangement was not specified when it was introduced.
 The perception was that employees will have to sue in the labor courts when employers fail to comply, but little attention was given to the possibility of employee non-compliance.
 Later procedures accorded a greater supervisory role to the Labor Ministry.

-3 By 2012, 84% of the employees that did not contribute in 2007 began contributing ó an equal proportion to that of the employees that did contribute in 2007.
+&lt;sup>4 By 2012, 84 per cent of the employees that did not contribute in 2007 began contributing - an equal proportion to that among the employees that did contribute in 2007.
 The remaining proportion of non-contributors predominantly includes exempt employees.